 Designation as Breakthrough Therapy is within the discretion of the FDA.
-Accordingly, even if we believe setmelanotide meets the criteria for designation as Breakthrough Therapy for other uses, the FDA may disagree.
+Accordingly, even if we believe setmelanotide meets the criteria for designation as Breakthrough Therapy, the FDA may disagree.
 In any event, the receipt of Breakthrough Therapy designation for a product candidate, or acceptance for one or more of the FDA's other expedited programs, may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and does not guarantee ultimate approval by the FDA.
 Regulatory standards to demonstrate safety and efficacy must still be met.
 Additionally, the FDA may later decide that the product candidate no longer meets the conditions for designation and may withdraw designation at any time or decide that the time period for FDA review or approval will not be shortened.

-The PRIME program was launched by the EMA in 2016.
-PRIME is intended to enhance support for the development of medicines that target an unmet medical need.
-This voluntary scheme is based on enhanced interaction and early dialogue with developers of promising medicines, to optimize development plans and speed up evaluation so these medicines can reach patients earlier.
-In late June 2018, setmelanotide was designated as PRIME by the CHMP.
+The PRIME scheme was launched by the EMA in 2016.
+In the EU, innovative products that target an unmet medical need and are expected to be of major public health interest may be eligible for a number of expedited development and review programs, such as the PRIME scheme, which provides incentives similar to the Breakthrough Therapy designation in the United States.
+PRIME is a voluntary scheme aimed at enhancing the EMA's support for the development of medicines that target unmet medical needs.
+It is based on increased interaction and early dialogue with companies developing promising medicines, to optimize their product development plans and speed up their evaluation to help them reach patients earlier.
+The benefits of a PRIME designation include the appointment of a rapporteur before submission of a marketing authorization application, early dialogue and scientific advice at key development milestones, and the potential to qualify products for accelerated review earlier in the application process.
+In late June 2018, setmelanotide was granted eligibility to PRIME by the CHMP for the treatment of obesity and the control of hunger associated with deficiency disorders of the MC4R receptor pathway.
 Acknowledging that setmelanotide targets an unmet medical need, the EMA offers enhanced support in the development of the medicinal product through enhanced interaction and early dialogue to optimize our development plans and speed up regulatory evaluation in the EU.
 As part of this designation, the EMA has provided guidance to us concerning the development of setmelanotide.
 The PRIME designation does not, however, guarantee that the regulatory review process in the EU will be shorter or less demanding.
-Neither does the PRIME designation guarantee that the European Commission will grant a marketing authorization for setmelanotide.
+Neither does the PRIME designation guarantee that the European Commission will grant additional marketing authorizations for setmelanotide.